CromwellCMS/Cromwell/website/docs/development/module-config.md

 }
 ```
 All available properties:
 - **type** - Type of Module.
 Can have one of two values: "plugin" or "theme".
 This is only one required property.
-Other are optional.
 - **title** - Title of Module to display in Admin panel
 - **excerpt** - Short description about your Module.
 For example, used in Themes page in Theme cards
 - **description** - Full description about your Module.
 For example, used when user opens info about Theme.